rdevans87/PWA_BudgetTracker/README.md

 When entering transactions offline, they populate the total when brought back online.
 In addition, `indexedDB` was used to cache dynamic content, i.e. users' inputs for withdrawals or deposits.

 Application deployed with `Heroku and MongoDB Atlas.`:

-H
+PWA Budget Tracker App

 ## Table of Contents
 * [User Story](#user-story)